 Partnered Internship Program

-BRAC USA, 2007 Kravis Prize Recipient: BRAC empowers people and communities in situations of poverty, illiteracy, disease, and social injustice.
-Deadline March 10 at 11:59pm.
+BRAC USA, 2007 Kravis Prize Recipient, BRAC empowers people and communities in situations of poverty, illiteracy, disease, and social injustice.
+Deadline February 20, 2024 at 11:59pm.

 Forum for African Women Educationalists (FAWE), 2008 Kravis Prize Recipient: FAWE is a pan-African Non-Governmental Organization working to empower girls and women through gender-responsive education.

-o Internship description to come, Location to be determined
+Internship description to come, location to be determined.

 INJAZ Al-Arab, 2012 Kravis Prize Recipient: INJAZ Al-Arab harnesses the mentorship of Arab business leaders to help inspire a culture of entrepreneurialism and business innovation among Arab youth.

-o Internship description to come, Location to be determined
+Internship description to come, location to be determined.

 Save the Children, KLI Partner Organization: Save the Children is the leading independent organization creating lasting change in the lives of children in need in the United States and around the world.